simonhw/gardening-services/README.md

-# Gardening Services
+# The Garden Path

+The Garden Path is an e-commerce website for a fictional gardening and landscaping business based in Munster, Ireland.
+The site offers customers a variety of services ranging from grass cutting and weed removal to arboriculture and tree stump removal.
+Customer reviews are visible to all site users, and registered users can view their order history and update their details.
-This responsive website is designed to be viewed on a variety of screen sizes.
-Its purpose is to allow a visiting user to view information about and make a booking to stay at a campsite, and to allow an administrator to view all bookings and related information.
+This website is responsive and designed to be viewed on a variety of screen sizes.

 ![AmIResponsive Layout of Website]()